-Thank you for your interest in the Lucy Cavendish Fiction Prize 2020.
-The competition is now closed for entries.
+Thank you for your interest in the Lucy Cavendish Fiction Prize 2022.

 The work you submit must be unpublished, and must not have been accepted for future publication or self-published.
 In addition, anyone who has previously had a full-length novel accepted for publication is not eligible to enter.
 Entrants must be resident in the UK or Ireland.

 To be considered, you need to supply us with your entry fee of £12, and submit the first 40-50 pages of the novel via the online form and a synopsis (3-5 pages long) of the remainder (Your entry can be part of an unfinished work.
 You do not need a completed novel to enter the prize).